bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

      SELECT color,avg(price) FROM fruits GROUP BY color;

+## MySQL/Databases - HAVING

+## MySQL/Databases - JOINS

+## MySQL/Databases - CAST

+*another table needs to be made in joins with price as a float instead of a decimal*

+SELECT color,avg(price) FROM fruits GROUP BY color;

 Run the command above.
 See anything interesting with the results?
 The averages aren't exactly what they should be. **.2/1 = .2, not .200000002980232**.
 So what gives?
 Is there something wrong with the database?

 Good question.
-The answer is both yes and no. SQL, in an effort to make things queries faster employs a short of *fuzzy* mathematics to its function calls.

-## MySQL/Databases - JOINS
+The answer is both yes and no. Float is an approximate datatype, so the float values .20 and .200...029 are technically the same.
+We need to define how many digits we want the return values to display in order to correct this discrepancy.
+To do this, we have to use an often misunderstood computer science concept called a **CAST**.

+Think of a **CAST** function as if you were a wizard **casting** a spell on something else.
+Don't like that fireplace where it is? **CAST Fire-Sofado... and Poof!** Now it's a sweet Ottoman Sofa with a massage command and extra large cup holders.
+Think you have too many veggies and not enough nachos? **CAST Veggis-Reducto... and Poof!** Now you have a whole shelf lined with new bags of Doritos.

+Although the **CAST** function in a computer isn't nearly as cool as it would be outside of a computer, the concept is still the same.
+A **CAST** simply turns one type of data into another type of data.
+So as a computer wizard, you should be completely at ease doing even the most complicated of computer sorcery.
+Let's start with the problem we have in front of us.